Capstone2022Team17/drgbl/README.md

 ## Documentation / Background Info
 Our Project **Documentation** and **Background** information can be found on our [Wiki](https://github.com/Capstone2022Team17/drgbl/wiki)

+We also made a YouTube video detailing our contributions to the LiteX project and our work on High-Bandwidth Memory.
+You can watch it here: [YouTube Link](https://youtu.be/x_bVxbWX6Fo)

 ## Contact us
 If you have any questions, please reach out at capstone2022.team17@gmail.com.